Runnable/loki/README.md

    * automatically report each docker call to datadog using [dogerode](https://github.com/Runnable/dogerode)
    * HTTPS certs are required.
 Will throw an error
    * Base client includes Promisified container actions like `stopContainer`, `logContainer` etc
+   * You can still call Dockerode directly.
+Dockerode instance is available under `client` property

 ## Usage